-A student is tardy if they are more than three (3) minutes late to class and do not have a valid written pass.
-A student is considered excessively tardy if they are more than ten (10) minutes late to class without a valid written pass.
+A student is tardy if they are late to class.
+A student is considered excessively tardy if they are more than ten (10) minutes late to class.
 Excessive tardiness will be equal to three (3) tardies and be added to the student's total number of tardies accumulated for the class.